-The Central City School Learning Compact is annually reviewed by our team and at our Annual Literacy Night.
+The Central City School Learning Compact is annually reviewed by our team and at our annual open house.
 After reviewing the compact and the parent policy, parents are given the opportunity to visit about the information.
-An agenda for the meeting is included.

 4.2 Please provide a narrative below describing how parents were involved in developing the Title I Parent and Family Engagement Policy or Procedure.
 Provide supporting documentation in the corresponding folder.